 After years of research, I’ve learned that most people don’t know these things about Nevada food stamps.

 - Apply for Nevada food stamps online.
 Sometimes, we’ll get comments from people who are too nervous to apply in person.
 The good news is that you can apply online and skip the lines!

 - You can buy fruit trees.
 It’s true!
 You can buy much more than just groceries.
-You can buy seeds and produce-bearing plants with your VA food stamps card!
+You can buy seeds and produce-bearing plants with your Nevada food stamps card!
 You can also buy certain gift baskets and birthday cakes.
 Here are some other surprising things you can buy with food stamps.

 - Shop smart.
 You may be able to get more food for your money at farmer’s markets and You-Pick Strawberry Fields!

 - You may be eligible for more food stamps.
 We’ve cracked the code on how the food stamps office determines your monthly food stamps allotment… and we’ve discovered ways that you can increase your monthly balance!
 Learn the trick that 90% of people don’t know about.

 - You can get cash back (it’s legal)!
 With smart shopping techniques, you can put cash back in your pocket when you shop with EBT.
 Here’s how.

 - You can shop at many places.
 Sure, you can spend your food stamps at the grocery store down the street… but you may be able to get better deals from places like Costco, Schwan’s and even Community Supported Agriculture programs!
 Some retailers, such as Farmer’s Markets, often offer double-up programs where you can get twice as much food as you pay for.
 Here’s where you can shop with EBT.

 - You can use your EBT card in other states!
 Not only can you shop in other states, you can also get EBT discounts in other states.
 All of our state lists use green titles to indicate what venues accept out-of-state EBT cards for discounts.

 We’ve found some incredible EBT discounts in Nevada.
 These benefits are available statewide.